NickLitharis/pandocreportgen/README.md

 2. Open a terminal and navigate to the project directory.
 3. Make the script executable (if necessary) using the command: `chmod +x make.sh`
 4. If you have any images to include in the report, place them in the `images` folder within the project directory.
-5. Run the script with the following command: `./make.sh <input.md>`
+5. Run the script with the following command: `./make.sh src`

-Replace `<input.md>` with the path to your Markdown file.
-The script will generate a PDF report based on the provided Markdown file and the author metadata file (`report.yaml`).
+In the `src` folder add all your Markdown files.
+The script will generate a PDF report based on the provided Markdown files and the author metadata file (`template/report.yaml`).
 If you have any images referenced in your Markdown file, ensure that they are placed in the `images` folder.
-The generated PDF will be saved in the `pdf` directory.
+The generated PDF will be saved in the `build` directory.

 Please ensure that you update the Markdown file to reference the images correctly, using relative paths from the `images` folder.
 For example, if you have an image named `image.png` in the `images` folder, you can reference it in the Markdown file as `![Image](images/image.png)`.